wilsonzlin/wilsonl.in-docs/src/ooml/Fundamentals/Classes.md

 </template>
 ```

 If a class doesn't explicitly declare its parent (i.e. doesn't have `extends` in its `ooml-class` tag), it implicitly extends `OOML.Instance`.
-This means that `OOML.Instance` is the base class/type of all OOML classes.
+This means that `OOML.Instance` is the base class/type of all ooml classes.